FACTBOX-Will sparks fly? Five things to watch at the third Democratic debate | Devdiscourse

 WHAT DOES SHE STAND FOR?

-The candidate who has benefited the most from the debates so far is Harris - but after a well-reviewed performance in the first round, she watched the lead she amassed dwindle by the second debate when she pulled off a less-than-stellar showing.
-Heading into the third debate, she is struggling to break through to the top of the field.
-A September Reuters/Ipsos poll found that Harris and Buttigieg were tied with 4% support of Democrats and independents - a big drop for the senator, who once registered at 10%.
+The candidate who has benefited the most from the debates so far is Harris.
+But after a well-reviewed performance in the first round, the gains she amassed dwindled by the second debate when she pulled off a less-than-stellar showing.
+A September Reuters/Ipsos poll found Harris and Buttigieg tied with 4% support of Democrats and independents - a big drop for the senator, who once registered at 10%.

-In the first debate she attacked.
-In the second debate she was attacked.
+In the first debate, she attacked.
+In the second she was attacked.
 Now, she is under pressure to articulate what she stands for.
-"In the second debate she was not very effective when she was challenged.
+"In the second debate, she was not very effective when she was challenged.
 I myself can't quite figure out what her message is other than I was a prosecutor and I can prosecute Trump – which is a pretty thin message," Shrum said.

 CLOSING WINDOW

-For the candidates in the bottom half, such as former U.S. Housing Secretary Julian Castro, U.S. Senators Amy Klobuchar of Minnesota and Cory Booker of New Jersey and business leader Andrew Yang, the debate provides one of their only chances to try to change the public perception of their candidacy.
+For candidates in the bottom half, such as former U.S. Housing Secretary Julian Castro, U.S. Senators Amy Klobuchar of Minnesota and Cory Booker of New Jersey and business leader Andrew Yang, the debate provides a rare chance to try to change public perception.

+One way to do that is to strike a blow at leading rivals, such as when Harris effectively attacked Biden at the first debate in Miami over his record on race.
+At least one low-polling candidate, former U.S. Representative Beto O'Rourke, is not interested in "launching missiles at any candidates," because while an attack is the best way of going "viral," it has no lasting impact, his campaign adviser said.

 DUELING OVER HEALTHCARE